DataFrames - Part 1

 show()

-This also shows how to add labels to the axes and a title to the overall figure.
+This example code also demonstrates how to use methods from within subplots to add labels to the axes, together with a title for the overall figure.

-This uses the default value for the generation of the bins.
+Unless specified, a default value is used for the generation of the bins.
 It is set to 10 bins over the range of which values are found.
 The number of bins in the histogram can be changed using the keyword argument ‘bins’:

 PYTHON